CynicDog/cynicdog.github.io/_posts/2025-06-12-cli-sdk-in-devops.md

 Both are viable tools for scripting, deployment, and resource management, but their trade-offs aren’t just technical—they impact developer experience, maintainability, and velocity.
 The CLI shines for quick, shell-native automation.
 The SDK, on the other hand, unlocks richer logic, modularity, and better integration into CI/CD workflows.

 I’ll skip the textbook stuff.
-Here’s what I’ve actually learned from doing it in production.
+Here’s what I’ve actually learned from using those interfaces in production.

 ## 1. Host Language